 A juice spot smack in the middle of a train station shouldn’t be this good.
-But Jugos is beloved as an on-the-go option by anyone traveling through Back Bay.
+But Jugos is beloved by Back Bay travelers for its on-the-go options.
 Want to sit down and enjoy your juice?
 Check out their newest location in the South End.
 Wherever you go, expect a huge menu ranging from acai bowls to dairy-free milks to sandwiches.
 Meanwhile, the juice options—each packed with a different combination of your favorite leafy greens—keep your taste buds happy.
 Grabbing more than one?
 They have a “to-go” bottle option so you can stock up for the day.

-From day one Cocobeet built a loyal fanbase with their juice bar just outside the Government Center train station, Cocobeet built a cult following from day one.
-And they now have another location in Wellesley for all the people in the ‘burbs to fall in love with too.
-They pride themselves on being Boston’s original organic juice bar, offering fresh, local, and hand-crafted daily products.
-Cocobeet specializes in juice and pure food cleanses, turns out more than 30 cold-pressed juices and superfood smoothies, and serves up grab-and-go vegan meals.
+From day one Cocobeet built a loyal fanbase with their juice bar just outside the Government Center train station.
+And now with their Wellesley spot, all the people in the ‘burbs have fallen in love with them, too.
+They pride themselves on being Boston’s original organic juice bar, offering fresh, local, and hand-crafted products daily.
+If you do the math, that’s more than 30 cold-pressed juices and superfood smoothies + plenty of grab-and-go vegan meals for the takin’.

-Then again, Somerville (and now Worcester, too!) also houses the newer, but equally delicious juice and smoothie shop NU Kitchen.
-The juices will quench your thirst, the smoothies will leave you full and energized, and their booze will leave you nice and tipsy… wait — what?
-You heard that right; this eatery also has beer and wine on the menu (only at their Somerville locale) because, ya know, it’s all about balance.
+Somerville (and now Worcester, too!) is home to the delicious juice and smoothie shop: NU Kitchen.
+The juices will quench your thirst, the Supercharged Smoothies will leave you full and energized, and their booze will leave you nice and tipsy.
+Wait, what?
+You heard that right — this eatery carries beer and wine on the menu.
+But, only at their Somerville locale, because, ya know, it’s all about balance.

-With locations all over Boston (including a recent merger with PRESSED), Squeeze is yet another tasty pit stop to refuel your energy.
-Their made-to-order cold-pressed juices are perfect for reaching your daily intake of vitamins because all of their drinks are jam-packed with invigorating ingredients.
+With locations all over Boston, Squeeze is a tried-and-true pit stop for Bostonians refueling their energy.
+The made-to-order, cold-pressed juices are perfect for reaching your daily intake of vitamins because all of their drinks are jam-packed with invigorating ingredients.
 Think: greens like spirulina, kale, cilantro and even jalapeño (La Verdad, if you’re interested).
-Then again, their bowls, smoothies, and energy shots are packed to the brim with nutritional goodness, so any menu item is a solid choice.
+Then again, their bowls, smoothies, and energy shots are also packed to the brim with nutritional goodness, so any menu choice you make will be solid gold.

-Priding themselves on being 100% organic and GMO-free, Revolution Health Kitchen hopes to educate and encourage a healthy lifestyle to its customers.
-Taking one look at the menu, we’d say they make it pretty easy to do just that.
+Priding themselves on being 100% organic and GMO-free, Revolution Health Kitchen hopes to educate and encourage its customers on following a healthy lifestyle.
+Take one look at their menu and we’d say they’re making it pretty easy to do just that.
 This Back Bay/South End (it’s kind of on the border) carries everything from hearty soups to detoxifying juice cleanse packages to meal plans.
 This revolution never tasted so good.

-What started as a food truck has now grown into three Mother Juice shops, in Kendall Square, Boston Public Market, and Newbury Street.
+What started as a food truck has grown into a fully fledged juice haven with shops in Kendall Square, Boston Public Market, and Newbury Street.
 Stop by for a no-fuss menu of cold-pressed, organic juices and smoothies made from the most local of fruits and veggies.
 If you’re feeling hungry, you’re in luck.
-You can’t go wrong with any of their juice or smoothie choices, and we recommend pairing it with either the chia pudding and overnight oats, which are way more satisfying than you’d expect.
+You can’t go wrong with any of the raw vegan snacks, breakfast bowls, or salads.
+We recommend pairing a drink with either the chia pudding or overnight oats, which are way more satisfying than you’d expect.

 With names like F&%*ing Genius Blueberry Protein and OMG!
-My Favorite Juice, this Boston favorite is as hilariously creative as it is delicious.
-Recently, they even hopped on the keto bandwagon with their new Keto Smoothie that’s all about boosting your metabolism, immunity, focus and energy.
-You can find a Juice Press at six different locations around the city, making it that much easier for us to get our hands on their tasty treats.
-Looking for something to nosh on to compliment your juice of choice?
-Try the raw ravioli.
-S’good.
+My Favorite Juice, this Boston fave is as hilariously creative as it is delicious.
+Their juices and smoothies are all about boosting you up — that means your metabolism, immunity, focus and energy.
+Plus, you can find a Juice Press at six different spots around the city, so getting your hands on their tasty treats is even easier.
+Looking for something to nosh on to complement your juice of choice?
+Answer: Pesto Mushroom Noodle Jar.
+So so good.

 Kwench Juice Cafe knows how to make a mean juice.
 From raw and simple to extra flavorful and complex, this Financial District gem serves up juices and smoothies that will suit literally any palate.
-Let’s not forget about their acai bowls, though.
-If you’re looking for a suggestion, we say go for the South Station — the peanut butter takes the bowl to a whole new level.
+Don’t leave without checking out their acai and pitaya bowls, though.
+If you’re looking for a suggestion, we say go for The Capitol — the peanut butter takes the bowl to the next level.

-This healthy oasis in Brighton and near Symphony Hall in Fenway/Kenmore is stocked with nutrient-dense foods with an added bonus of being all vegan and organic.
+This healthy oasis in Brighton and Fenway/Kenmore near Symphony Hall stocks its pantry with a hefty menu of nutrient-dense foods with an added bonus of being all vegan and organic.
 Their salads and bowls will leave feeling rejuvenated, nourished, and 100% satisfied, but you’ll definitely want to check out their juices and smoothies, too.
 Here you’ll find an extensive menu of liquid goodness, plus, anywhere that’s got cashew cheesecake on the menu is A-okay in our book.

-You’ll definitely be able to spot this place in the North End.
-That’s because The Juicery has a line out the door nearly all hours of the day, and for good reason.
+You can easily spot this place in the North End, and that’s because The Juicery has a line out the door nearly all hours of the day, and for good reason.
 You’ll find juices, smoothies, acai bowls, wheatgrass shots, and supplements for any meal.
-While their juices and smoothie combinations are fairly traditional, they’re still delivering with flavor.
+And while their juices and smoothie combinations are fairly traditional, they’re still delivering with flavor.
 It would be a good spot to bring people just testing the waters — or, you know, juices.

 The trendiest locations in Boston just got a little trendier.
-Harvard Square, Newbury, or Wellesley areas, you’ll find Pressed Juicery — a juicery giving juice the deluxe treatment.
-Their menu of ready-made juices feature powerhouse ingredients like greens, roots, citrus, fruits, coffee, and more.
-Don’t forget to give the limited edition list a look too.
-You’ll mostly likely have to visit here twice (or more) to get through this enticing menu.
+If you visit the Harvard Square, Newbury, or Wellesley areas, you’ll find Pressed Juicery — a juicery giving juice the deluxe treatment.
+Their menu of ready-made juices feature powerhouse ingredients like greens, roots, citrus, coffee, spices, and more.
+Don’t forget to give their popular plant-based soft- serve menu a look either.
+You’ll mostly likely have to visit here twice (or more) to get through all their flavors.

-Proudly serving as Boston’s first cold-pressed juice bar, Nourish Your Soul offers a variety of green, fruit, veggie, lemonade, milk, and coffee beverages.
-You can also choose from smoothies, health shots, vegan milks, good for you bites, and way more (serious options).
-Think juicing is work?
-Here, it’s something like that… the founder of this Medford hot spot brings her background from the corporate world into the health scene by offering wellness programs to businesses — because who doesn’t need a little more nourishing in their life?
-Keep your eyes peeled for more locations to come soon!
+Priding itself as Boston’s first cold-pressed juice bar, Nourish Your Soul keeps offering Bostonians a steady variety of green, fruit, veggie, lemonade, milk, and coffee.
+If that weren’t enough, they also carry smoothies, health shots, vegan milks, good-for-you bites, and much more.
+Plus, the founder of this Medford hotspot brings her corporate expertise into the health scene by offering wellness programs to businesses — because who doesn’t need a more nourishing work life?

-Here in Boston, we just can’t get enough juice (is it not clear?).
-So, make your way to the Jamaica Plain gem Juicygreens!
-Created by a local couple, the two wanted to open a shop where people can get quick and healthy bites.
+Here in Boston, we just can’t get enough juice.
+So, it’s fitting that the Jamaica Plain gem Juicygreens has become a go-to juicery.
+A local couple wanted to open a shop where people could get quick and healthy bites.
 And they did just that.
 They serve cold-pressed juices (made with a hydraulic juicer to ensure freshness and texture) in addition to smoothies and some serious South American arepas.
-Make sure to add this spot to your list for minty green juices, matcha milk, and a whole menu full of goods.
+Make sure to add this spot to your list for a whole menu’s worth of healthy goodies.

 The best Boston sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.